WILLS AND ESTATE PLANNING

 Estate Planning Fees

-Everyone is different, we customise our packages depending on your needs.
+We offer fixed professional fees for our Wills, tiered depending on the complexity of your situation.
 Call us now for an initial consultation with a lawyer, or click here to get started.

 Our fixed-price packages start from: